 These signals are processed by an onboard modem and are distributed to passenger devices through wireless access points (WAPs), with 1 WAP required for approximately every 50 passengers.

 Airline Wi-Fi Availability and Fees

-Hot Tip: T-Mobile customers on eligible plans (Magenta and Magenta MAX) and Sprint customers on eligible plans (Sprint ONE and Sprint MAX) can receive free Wi-Fi on many Alaska Airlines, American Airlines, and Delta Air Lines flights.
+Hot Tip: T-Mobile customers on eligible plans (Magenta and Magenta MAX) and Sprint customers on eligible plans (Sprint ONE and Sprint MAX) can receive free Wi-Fi on many Alaska Airlines, American Airlines, Delta Air Lines, and United flights.

 Alaska Airlines Wi-Fi Fees

 |Inflight messaging||Free||Works with iMessage, Facebook Messenger, and WhatsApp|